-Dr. David Tarpy, NCSU, Professor and Extension Specialist (Apiculture) has provided this article Protective Measures of Beehives During Hurricanes and makes the following recommendations:
+Dr. David Tarpy, NCSU Professor and Extension Specialist, has provided this article Protective Measures of Beehives During Hurricanes and makes the following recommendations:

-*Strap down the lid and hive components if they’re not propolized.
+- Strap down lid and hive components if they’re not propolized.

 - Reduce hive wind profile by removing unnecessary boxes (feeders, for example).

 - Hives should be at ground level or on sturdy stands.
 Be sure solid bottom boards are tilted to let rain out.